wibdo/gibberlink/README.md

 # GibberLink

-A lightweight open source protocol for efficient and error proof over-the-phone communication for AI agents.
+Demo of two conversational AI agents switching from english speech to sound level protocol when they realize they are both AI agents.

+**Click image below to watch demo video on youtube:**
 [![Demo](https://img.youtube.com/vi/EtNagNezo8w/maxresdefault.jpg)](https://www.youtube.com/watch?v=EtNagNezo8w)

-# Getting Started
+# Reproducing the demo

 To reproduce the demo, follow the steps below: